SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 afterAll(() => server.close());
 ```

-At this point we have to import our server that has been created in previous step.
+At this point we have to import our server that has been created in pthe revious step.

-In beforeAll we start server to listen before all test have been run.
+In beforeAll we start the server to listen before all tests have been run.

-One of the most important action have to be set up in afterEach function.
-Here we will reset all the hanlders with resetHandlers() function.
+One of the most important thing what you have to remember to do happens in afterEach() function.
+Here we will reset all the handlers with resetHandlers() function.
 Why this is so important?
-All of the handlers can be overwritten for each individual test and with reset function we are just taking it back to the original state that we have created in our server-handlers.js file.
+All of the handlers can be overwritten for each individual test and with the reset function, we are just taking it back to the original state that we have created in our server-handlers.js file.

 After all tests are finished we have to close the server in afterAll function.

-Right now your tests won't hit the real API, but server that we have just created!
+Right now your tests won't hit the real API, but a server that we have just created!

 ### Test example

-With setup like that our test can look something like that:
+With a setup like that our test can look something like that:

 ```javascript
 // src/cat-frame/__tests__/cat-getter.js